Babz-G/trek-li-app-2026/README.md

 ## 📌 About This Project

-This is my **first commissioned, real-world project**, built for an actual client and real convention attendees.
+This is my **first commissioned, real world project**, built for an actual client and real convention attendees.

 **Trek Long Island** is Long Island's own Star Trek convention, running **June 12-14, 2026** at the Hyatt Regency Long Island.
 As a proud member of the [Trek LI crew](https://treklongisland.com/our-crew/), I was brought on to design and develop the official companion app for the event.